Skip to main content

 For Entra ID:

-3. Check that test users are members of mapped groups
+3. Check if test users are members of mapped groups.

 4. Example correct format: "idp": "a1b2c3d4-5678-90ab-cdef-1234567890ab"

-3. Check that test users are assigned to mapped groups
+3. Check if test users are assigned to mapped groups.

 Symptoms: